victorguillen/Hipcamp/README.md

 title: PropTypes.string,
 ```

-These 3 props we essential for showing wether the feature is available or not, the type of feature it is and the icon that represents it.
+These 3 props are essential for showing wether the feature is available or not, the type of feature it is and the icon that represents it.

 ```
 class IconContainer extends React.Component {